 Because the CCAA is a more flexible statute than the proposal provisions of the BIA, CCAA reorganization is suitable for large, more complex businesses.
-Under the CCAA, an insolvent corporation may seek the court's assistance in making a compromise or an arrangement with its creditors, where the total of claims against the corporation or affiliated corporations exceeds C\$5 million.
-The debtor applies to the court, generally on notice to the significant creditors, for an order (called the initial order) that will normally impose a stay of proceedings by creditors (secured and unsecured), and also by the federal and provincial/territorial governments, for up to 10 days (reduced from 30 days by recent amendments), prohibit termination of contracts with the debtor by other parties to those contracts, and appoint a monitor (normally a licensed trustee in bankruptcy) to assist the debtor with its arrangement.
-Recent amendments have limited the initial relief available under the CCAA to those measures reasonably necessary for the debtor to operate in the ordinary course during the initial stay period.
+Under the CCAA, an insolvent corporation may seek the court's assistance in making a compromise or an arrangement with its creditors, where the total of claims against the corporation or affiliated corporations exceeds \$5 million.
+The debtor applies to the court, generally on notice to the significant creditors, for an order (called the initial order) that will normally impose a stay of proceedings by creditors (secured and unsecured), and also by the federal and provincial/territorial governments, for up to 10 days, prohibit termination of contracts with the debtor by other parties to those contracts and appoint a monitor (normally a licensed trustee in bankruptcy) to assist the debtor with its arrangement.
+Under the CCAA, the relief available during the initial 10-day stay period is limited to those measures reasonably necessary for the debtor to operate in the ordinary course during the initial stay period.